Missing default value for unused bits

 Can you please keep this issue in mind and fix it on a longterm basis?

-#7 Updated by Richard Schindler about 1 year ago
+#7 Updated by Richard Schindler over 1 year ago

 - File DefaultValue_342_3.zip added